Taylor Heinicke Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Matchup vs. Philadelphia

-- In three matchups against the Eagles, Heinicke averaged zero passing yards per game, 192.5 yards less than his over/under in Sunday's game.
+- Heinicke's zero passing yards per game in three matchups against the Eagles are 190.5 less than yards than his over/under in Sunday's game.

-- Heinicke has no touchdown passes against the Eagles over that time.
+- Heinicke has not thrown for a touchdown against the Eagles over that time.

-- The 228.3 passing yards the Eagles yield per game makes them the NFL's seventh-ranked pass defense this season.
+- The 228.3 yards per game the Eagles are conceding through the air makes them the NFL's seventh-ranked pass defense.

-- With 23 passing TDs conceded this year, the Eagles defense is ranked 16th in the NFL.
+- With 23 passing TDs allowed this season, the Eagles defense is ranked 16th in the league.

 Recent Performances

-- In last week's matchup with the Cowboys, Heinicke completed 31.8% of his passes for 121 yards, while throwing one touchdown with two interceptions.
+- In last week's outing against the Cowboys, Heinicke racked up 121 yards while completing 31.8% of his passes, while throwing one touchdown with two interceptions.

-- Heinicke has thrown for 243 yards while completing 38.3% of his passes (18-of-47), with two touchdowns and three interceptions over his last three outings (81.0 per game).

 Heinicke's Washington Teammates